bajrasushant/lilam/README.md

 ### This is my project submission for my CSIT 4th Semester for DBMS.

-Taking inspiration from CS50's Web Programming Commerce project, this is my version of it which uses Django, HTML and CSS.
+Taking heavy inspiration from CS50's Web Programming Commerce project, this is my version of it which uses Django, HTML and CSS.